fusioncharts/dev_centre_docs/getting-started/blazor/blazor-features.md

 1. Generate a JavaScript file within the wwwroot directory that implements the event handler method.

-2. Include the recently created file as a script tag in the ‘_Hosts.cshtml‘.
-The created file name is ‘custom.js‘ and is present in the wwwroot folder.
+2. Include the recently created file as a script tag in the `_Hosts.cshtml`.
+The created file name is ‘custom.js‘ and is in the wwwroot folder.
 ```javascript
 <script src="~/custom.js"></script>
 ```